Erdőhorváti: Erdőhorváti pretzel

-The Erdőhorváti pretzel is a significant part of the local culinary tradition.
+The Erdőhorváti pretzel (Erdőhorváti perec) is a significant part of the local culinary tradition.
 Traditionally made from fine white flour, the dough is kneaded hard, cut into small pieces, and rolled into thin strips.
 The raw pretzels are dipped in hot water, then baked and strung on hemp twine.

 Two types of pretzels are known: the egg-based ones are about 5 cm in diameter, while the fasting (böjtös) pretzels are about 6 cm.
 Historically, larger pretzels were baked in the early 20th century.
 The pretzel was widely popular in the 20th century, with Erdőhorváti becoming a significant baking center in the Tokaj-Hegyalja region.